ciaran-finnegan/cloudquery-nullify.ai/README.md

 ## Getting started

-To get started you will need a Nullify.ai API bearer token.
+To get started you will need
+- a Nullify.ai tenant and API URL e.g. https://api.<your_tenant>.nullify.ai
+- a Nullify.ai API bearer token
+- a Github

 ### Getting your API bearer token.